-New hires could also benefit from knowledge spillovers from their more experienced peers in the workplace.
-The study on call center agents shows that new hires placed in teams with more experienced peers perform significantly better than those placed in teams with less experienced peers [12].
-Call-center agents in less experienced teams need 161 hours of investment in learning on the job to become fully proficient, while agents in more experienced teams need 110 hours.
-A study on scientists and engineers finds that those who have been in a firm longer learn from their colleagues less often than those with shorter firm tenures [13].
-However, scientists and engineers who face a skill gap try to upgrade their skills by deliberately learning from their colleagues.
+New hires also benefit from knowledge spillovers from their more experienced peers in the workplace.
+Various studies show that team composition matters for peer learning.
+The study on call center agents shows that new hires placed in teams with more experienced peers perform significantly better than those placed in teams with less experienced peers [15].
+Call center agents in less experienced teams need 161 hours of investment in learning on the job to become fully proficient, while agents in more experienced teams need 110 hours.
+A study on scientists and engineers finds that those who have been in a firm longer learn from their colleagues less often than those with shorter firm tenures.
+However, those who face a skill gap try to upgrade their skills by deliberately learning from their colleagues.

 As mentioned, informal learning and participation in a formal training course are complementary activities.
 Moreover, this complementarity extends beyond the individual level.
-A worker's participation in a training course can have informal knowledge spillover effects on workmates [1].
-A randomized field experiment finds that the performance of call center agents who did not participate in a training course improved after their workmates had been trained [3].
-Once half the members of a work team have been trained, the performance of untrained teammates improves by 2.5%-a quarter of the 10% performance increase of those who participated in the training course [3].
-This suggests that firms might benefit from smart training policy designs that include knowledge spillovers to other team members, a less expensive alternative to training all workers.
+A worker's participation in a training course can have informal knowledge spillover effects on work mates.
+A randomized field experiment finds that the performance of call center agents who did not participate in a training course improved after their work mates had been trained [4].
+Once half the members of a work team have been trained, the performance of untrained teammates improves by 2.5% - a quarter of the 10% performance increase of those who participated in the training course.
+This suggests that firms might benefit from smart training policy designs that include knowledge spillovers to other team members, as a less expensive alternative to training all workers.

-The effect of human resource management practices on informal learning
+The effect of human resources practices on informal learning